 The ears of Red Deer are large, oval in shape, and ending in a pointed tip.

-The eyes are black, and are positioned well up on the head allowing the Red Deer excellent visibility.
+The Red Deer’s eyes are black, and are positioned well up on the head allowing this species excellent visibility.

 The tail is short in length, and the same color as the rest of the coat.